-- No member, while speaking as a private citizen on a matter of public concern, shall speak in such a way as to cause actual harm or disruption to the mission and functions of the department. - 2.
-Members may speak on a matter of public concern as a spokesperson for the department only with permission through the chain of command. - Members shall not hold themselves out as spokespersons for the department unless duly authorized. - Provide examples of ways that members may inadvertently hold themselves out as spokespersons, such as use of FD name or acronym in screenname, email; photos, logos or patches on web site; etc. - The use of titles, FD logos, FD owned images, or identification as a member of the department that creates an impression that the member is a spokesperson for the department is prohibited. - Many alternatives: strict approach can prohibit any identification of member as an employee (not advisable in collective bargaining environment); can allow use of title with approval of chief; may allow use of department name and title in emails but not screen names; etc. In a collective bargaining environment, the strict approach should include the following exception: unless doing so is with other employees and/or employee representatives, and is for the purpose of engaging in concerted activities relative to workplace issues. - May require a disclaimer by members using FD identity - Each department needs to put considerable thought into the particulars of this provision and clear the language with legal counsel.
+- 1. No member, while speaking as a private citizen on a matter of public concern, shall speak in such a way as to cause actual harm or disruption to the mission and functions of the department. - 2.
+Members may speak on a matter of public concern as a spokesperson for the department only with permission through the chain of command. - Members shall not hold themselves out as spokespersons for the department unless duly authorized. - Provide examples of ways that members may inadvertently hold themselves out as spokespersons, such as use of FD name or acronym in screenname, email; photos, logos or patches on web site; etc. - The use of titles, FD logos, FD owned images, or identification as a member of the department in social media that creates the impression that the member is speaking as a spokesperson for the department as opposed to speaking as a private citizen is prohibited. - Many alternatives: strict approach can prohibit any identification of member as an employee (not advisable in collective bargaining environment); can allow use of title with approval of chief; may allow use of department name and title in emails but not screen names; etc. In a collective bargaining environment, the strict approach should include the following exception: unless doing so is with other employees and/or employee representatives, and is for the purpose of engaging in concerted activities relative to workplace issues. - May require a disclaimer by members using FD identity - Each department needs to put considerable thought into the particulars of this provision and clear the language with legal counsel.